Pedaddel/Bachelor-Thesis/README.md

-# Bachelor-Thesis

-This repository serves as the dedicated codebase for my Bachelor's thesis:
-**"Automated Reaction Center Identification for the Generation of Reaction-Specific Representations in Asymmetric Hydrogenation."**
+# Automated Reaction Center Identification for the Generation of Reaction-Specific Representations in Asymmetric Hydrogenation

+This repository serves as the dedicated codebase for my Bachelor's thesis

 ## Project Overview